kyma-project/istio/docs/user/02-operation-guides/operations/02-10-check-if-sidecar-injection-is-enabled.md

 #### **Kyma Dashboard**

 1. Go to the Pod's Namespace.
-2. Verify if the labels section contains `istio-injection=enabled`.
+2. Verify if the `Labels` section contains `istio-injection=enabled`.
 If the section doesn't contain the label, the sidecar injection is disabled in this Namespace.
    Here's an example of a Namespace where the Istio sidecar proxy injection is enabled:
    ![Namespace with enabled istio sidecar injection](../../../assets/namespace-with-enabled-istio-sidecar.png)

 <!-- tabs:end -->

-## Check if sidecar injection is enabled in the Pod's Deployment
+## Check if sidecar injection is enabled for the Pod's Deployment

 <!-- tabs:start -->

 #### **kubectl**

-Run the following command to check if a Deployment is labeled with `istio-injection=enabled`:
+Run the following command:

     ```bash
     kubectl get deployments {DEPLOYMENT_NAME} -n {NAMESPACE} -o jsonpath='{ .spec.template.metadata.labels }'